 Missed calls – a setting to show or hide missed calls in the Android Tray.

-You can disable all notifications by navigating to your phone’s Settings, tap Applications, tap Application Manager and then find and tap Call Control.
-There will be a 'Show notifications' checkbox which you can uncheck to disable all Call Control notifications.
+You can disable all notifications by navigating to your phone Settings, tap Apps & Notifications, find and tap Call Control.

-* The procedure above is for the Samsung Galaxy S3 and may vary slightly depending on your phone and Android operating system version.
+* The procedure above is for the Nexus 6P and may vary slightly depending on your phone and Android operating system version.